SecretAgentKen/deckxstream/README.md

 Usage: app [options]

 Options:
+  -V, --version        output the version number
-  -c, --config <file>  Configuration file to use. (default: "$HOME/.deckxstream.json") -k, --keys           Outputs the keyIndex values to each button on the Stream Deck and exits -h, --help           display help for command
+  -c, --config <file>  Configuration file to use. (default: "$HOME/.deckxstream.json") -l, --list           Show all detected Stream Decks and exit -i, --init [device]  Output an initial JSON file for the specified device if supplied -k, --keys [device]  Outputs the keyIndex values to each button on the specified Stream Deck (or first found) and exits -h, --help           display help for command
 ```